Health on my terms

 In the next 24 hours because of the inflammation in my knee and the extremely low thyroid, my body produced enough scar tissue calcification that the knee would not bend past 36 degrees, regardless of the effort.

-It took 6 months for my thyroid function to correct itself and for me to be scheduled for the surgery to fix the knee that would not bend because of a doctor who knew nothing about hypothyroidism and gave me hydromorphone.
+It took 6 months for my thyroid function to correct itself and some of my health symptoms to subside.
+I was then scheduled for the surgery to fix the knee that would not bend because of a doctor who knew nothing about hypothyroidism and gave me hydromorphone.

-During the 6 months my bunions re-grew as well as the bones on the sides of my little toe, so now I was wearing EEE shoes, and these shoes all had to be stretched in the shoe repair shop so I could wear them.
+During the 6 months of compromised health due to hypothyroidism my bunions re-grew as well as the bones on the sides of my little toe, so now I was wearing EEE shoes, and these shoes all had to be stretched in the shoe repair shop so I could wear them.

 As well through this 6 month period, I realized I needed to figure out the dosage required so I could eliminate the symptoms of hypothyroidism.
 Of course, no doctor was about to help me…….So I began to go to walk-in clinics out of town and say I had low thyroid and that I forgot my thyroid meds and would they please give me a month’s prescription.
 I would give them my dosage for T4.
 I played around like this until I knew what dosages I required to feel good and to not have hypothyroid symptoms.

-This journey taught me that in order for me to not have aches in my joints my T4 levels must be 19 or 20.
+This journey of finding health and wellness has taught me that in order for me to not have aches in my joints my T4 levels must be 19 or 20.
 I do not convert T4 to T3.

-I now have a compounding pharmacy that is trusted to compound my thyroid medication.
+I now have a compounding pharmacy that is trusted to compound my thyroid medication which is so important to my health..

 I have learnt that my T3 levels must be 4.5 for me to feel well.
 I have to point out that the reference ranges keep changing.
 This becomes a big deal because in order for me to have a T4 level of 20 I am out of the reference range and this makes it impossible to get a doctor to help.
 What my body requires to feel well does not automatically adapt to the new reference range.